-Forest mapping technologies are evolving in ways that will revolutionize forest monitoring.
-These changes include the ability to map and monitor forest change at higher spatial detail and frequency than ever before, thanks to the availability of new satellites and cloud computing.
-This brings great promise for mapping forest structure and composition, tracking forest health and understanding seasonal dynamics, disturbance impacts and recovery, but only if this flood of new data can be channeled in ways that make sense to those who can benefit.
-With this applied need in mind, this initiative is designed to foster development of map products that demonstrate what is now possible, to research ways that these can be best adapted for management use, and along the way, to learn more about eastern US forests as revealed by these remarkable technological advances.
+Rapidly evolving technologies are revolutionizing the way we monitor forests.
+These changes include the ability to monitor impacts from forest disturbances with higher spatial detail and frequency than ever before thanks to the availability of new satellites and cloud computing.
+Progress also depends on our ability to transfer this technology in ways that make sense to those who need it.
+With these applied needs in mind, this Forest Service Research and Development initiative is designed to demonstrate the forest monitoring that is rapidly evolving, to refine ways that these capabilities can be best adapted for managers, and to improve insights about eastern US forest dynamics, more fundamentally.

 HiForm utilizes 10 meter Sentinel-2 and 30 meter Landsat 5, 8 and 9 to produce Change-Over-Time products.
 Our research improves our understanding of forest dynamics across eastern US forests, in particular, that result from severe weather, wildland fire, harvesting, and insect defoliation and mortality.
 Eastern forest disturbance impacts can be challenging to monitor due to the forest's diverse and mixed species composition, dynamic seasonal phenology, fragmented management and ownership, and frequency of disturbance from multiple causes.
 The image at left shows tornado damage across a partially harvested Southern landscape.